moorepants/tu-delft-promotion/midterm-vision-statement.rst

 and physiology of their models.
 This course is a key offering for our Sports Engineering track certificate.

+I have received personal positive feedback from students on on the pedagogical approaches of both courses, with particular appreciation of being able to solve realistic problems at the course's end.
 I see the multibody dynamics course remaining an important course for a number of our MSc tracks that need a solid foundation in modeling and simulating multibody dynamics in robotics, vehicles, musculoskeletal systems, etc. I hope to transform Special Topics into a full blown bicycle engineering course, unique in the world, and increase the number of students served by this hands on approach to learning.

 Research
 ========